chiffa/BioFlow/dev_log.rst

     -   Would require to always use the hits list as

-    -   Would require an explicite injection of voltage (rather a normalization)
+    -   Would require an explicit injection of voltage (rather a normalization)

 -   For dense sampling, switch to a matrix instead of a dictionary to store current/tension for each pair of proteins.